ethereum/remix-ide/docs/hardhat.md

 To use Hardhat compilation with Remix IDE efficiently:

 1. **Hardhat** should be installed locally on the system [https://hardhat.org/getting-started/#installation](https://hardhat.org/getting-started/#installation)
-2. Shared folder should be a Hardhat project containing `hardhat.config.js`
+2. Shared folder should be a Hardhat project containing `hardhat.config.js` or `hardhat.config.ts`
 3. `Remixd` Hardhat websocket listener should be running at `65522`

 ### How to use